15 Best Bald UFC Fighters With Notable MMA History

 He was one of the few fighters in UFC history to give Georges St-Pierre a rough time in two fights, despite losing both.

-BJ Penn’s brand is now so big that he runs his own MMA entertainment network and his own MMA gym.
+BJ Penn’s brand is now so big that he runs his own gym and entertainment network.

 Kamaru Usman